 We use the Simplified Supervisory Formula Approach ("SSFA") under the Basel III Standardized Approach to assign risk weights to our securitization exposures.
 This approach is based on a formula that starts with a baseline derived from the capital requirements that apply to all exposures underlying the securitization and then assigns risk weights based on the subordination level of an exposure.
 As a result, the SSFA provides for risk sensitivity by applying relatively higher capital requirements to the more risky junior tranches of a securitization that are the first to absorb losses and relatively lower requirements to the most senior exposures.
 The approach also takes into account delinquencies on underlying assets and adjusts the capital requirement up or down as a function of these delinquencies.
-The exposures under this approach are subject to a supervisory risk-weight floor of 20%.

-Table 6 aggregates our securitization exposure and RWA by risk weight bands for the three months ended March 31, 2015.
+Table 6 aggregates our securitization exposure and RWA by risk weight bands as of March 31, 2016.

-Table 6: Securitization Exposure and RWA by Risk-Weight Bands
+Table 6: Securitization Exposure and RWA by Risk Weight Bands

-March March 31, 2015
+March 31, 31, 2 1, 2016

-(Dollars in millions) Exposure RWA
+(Dollars in millions) Ex Exposure RWA

-20% to <= 100% \$ 4,270 \$ 1,037
+20% to <= 100% \$ 5,433 \$ 1,330

-100% to $< = 250%$ 1,080 2,018
+100% to <= 250% 851 1,620

-250% to $< = 500%$ 1,941 6,270
+250% to $< = 500%$ 1,641 5,070

-500% to < = 1250% 278 2,773
+500% to <= 1250% 359 3,311

-Total \$ 7,569 \$ 12,098
+Total \$ 8,284 \$ 11,331